University, Apprenticeships and Careers

 Following UK Covid 19 restriction announcements the deadline for undergraduate applications was extended in 2021 – therefore it is always important that you regularly check the UCAS website for any updates on deadline changes.

 Although these are the UCAS deadlines, they are not the Sixth Form’s internal UCAS deadlines.
-We strongly suggest that all early applicants (students sending their application off by 15th Oct) must send their applications off by the end of September.
-All other students aiming to send an application off before the Jan 15th deadline must send their application off before the end of November.
+We strongly suggest that all early applicants, should send their applications off at the beginning of October.
+All other students aiming to send an application off before the January 31st deadline should send their application off before the end of November.
 This then allows the sixth form team time to read the student’s application, check qualifications have been entered correctly, write and attach a reference, and submit the application to UCAS.

 Choosing Courses and Attending Open Days